 Sponsor

 The FEMA Administrator who as a Presidentially appointed and Senate confirmed official, and pursuant to a delegation or redelegation of the functions given to the President by DPA section 708, proposes and provides for the development and carrying out of this Agreement.
 The Sponsor is responsible for carrying out all duties and responsibilities required by 50 U.S.C.
-4558 and 44 CFR part 332 and for appointing one or more Chairpersons to manage and administer the Committee formed to carry out this Agreement.
+4558 and 44 CFR part 332 and for appointing one or more Chairpersons to manage and administer the Committee (and any subcommittee) formed to carry out this Agreement.

 B. Participation